jinantonic/EAD-Lab-1/README.md

 ## My solution
 ![Sketch](assets/img/readme/home.png)
 This is the home page of the website.
-As you can see, the wombat logo is located in the middle and the "Get to Know Me" button will bring you to the next page.
+As you can see, the wombat logo is located in the middle and the **Get to Know Me** button will bring you to the next page.

 </br></br>